Emily Toth Martin, PhD, MPH

-- 2014 to present - Assistant Professor of Epidemiology, University of Michigan School of Public Health
+- 2019 to present - Associate Professor of Epidemiology, University of Michigan School of Public Health

 - 2010-2014, Assistant Professor, Department of Pharmacy Practice, Eugene Applebaum College of Pharmacy and Health Sciences, Wayne State University